11 Best Places in Florida to Visit – A Resident’s List

 Sarasota, Florida – Beaches, Culture, Shopping and more Beaches….

-If you want to add some more cultured activities, Sarasota has them.
+If you want to add some more cultural activities, Sarasota has them.
 The Ringling Museum of Art is excellent.
-If that is not enough, Sarasota has the Sarasota Orchestra, a theatre troupe, ballet and opera.
-Beaches and cultured society, are all in this beach town.
+If that is not enough, Sarasota has the Sarasota Orchestra, a theater troupe, ballet and opera.
+Beaches and a cultured society are all in this beach town.

 All things considered, Sarasota should be on your list of places in Florida to visit.
 Sarasota is also one of the top vacation spots in Florida for families.